You know you should get tested. You know PrEP exists. So why does walking into a clinic feel like the hardest thing in the world?

 If they ask intrusive questions about your sex life:

-If you're nervous about a positive result:
+If you are stressing out about getting a positive result:

 When the Doctor Is the Problem